Where to Stay in Budapest: Best Districts & Hotels

 • Metro coverage is limited the further east you stay.

-• Further away from the main attractions.
+• Further away from the main attractions

-Best places to stay in District VIII
+Best hotels in District VIII

 The boundaries of District IX stretch southwards from the Liberty Bridge and cling to the river.
 Now that we are venturing down south, District IX and the subsequent areas require more travel time in order to reach the major attractions and landmarks of downtown Budapest.